 We are a family of overthinkers.
 We mull over the littlest things for hours.
 So after all of that thinking, sometimes plans don’t meet the expectations of overzealous imaginations.
 (Prime example: my 4 year old ordered “honeycomb” gelato and was severely disappointed that it was not a Winnie-the-Pooh style ice cream in an actual honeycomb.)
 It can be a big letdown.
 Or, on the flip side, we get stressed about the details.
 This is why it’s a good idea for everyone to be involved with planning.
 I’ve involved my son with the planning of vacations since his first plane ride at 3 months.
 Yup, I sat and rambled to a 3 month old all about airplanes and planning and itineraries.
 At first it was mostly because I was bored and needed someone to talk to.
 But you know what?
 It works.
-Now I make sure I tell my son as much as I can about what we’re planning so that he knows what to expect.
+Now I make sure I tell my son as much as I can about what we’re planning so he has an idea of what to expect.
 We look at pictures, watch videos, and get books from the library about the places we’ll be visiting.
 We even watch ride videos before trips to Disney, and no, it doesn’t ruin the magic.
 What ruins the magic is a 3 year old refusing to go on any more rides because of that scary thing they didn’t know was going to pop out at them.

 Know when to walk away, and when to stick it out